 Not all undocumented immigrants are detained once they are caught by ICE.
 Because of its enforcement priorities and limited resources, ICE is more likely to release you if you have family in the U.S., do not have a criminal history, and appear to have a case for relief from removal.

 ICE is more likely to detain you if you have a criminal history or a prior order of removal.
 If you have a criminal history, you may still be eligible for bond, as discussed below.
-If you have a prior order of removal, ICE can use the prior order to effectuate your deportation from the U.S. without your seeing an Immigration Judge again.
+If you have a prior order of removal, ICE can use the prior order to effectuate your deportation from the U.S. without an Immigration Court hearing.

 If ICE does not initially allow your release based on payment of a bond after when you are picked up, or if your family and friends do not pay the bond before you are taken to an immigration detention center, you should be prepared for what to expect once you are detained.

-One of the first things you should do when detained is to ask for a bond.
-The bond is money that you'll have to hand over in order to secure your release and compliance with the immigration process, as discussed below.
+One of the first things you should do when detained is to ask the deportation officer for a bond determination.
+A bond is an amount of money that someone you know will have to hand over in order to secure your release and compliance with the immigration process, as discussed below.
 The person posting the bond on your behalf must be in lawful status, typically either a lawful permanent resident or U.S. citizen.

-Bond is largely based upon your danger to the community and the risk that you will not appear for scheduled court hearings.
+How high the bond is set at depends largely on your perceived level of danger to the community and the risk that you will not appear for scheduled court hearings.
 You should talk to the deportation officer assigned to your case about your particular circumstances, such as: a spouse or children who are dependent upon you, employment history, ties to the community, and if true, your lack of a criminal record.
-These factors may help the deportation officer determine whether to grant you a bond.
+These factors may help the deportation officer decide whether to grant you a bond.

 Once the deportation officer decides whether to grant you a bond or not, he or she must present you with a form called “Notice of Custody Determination.”

 If the deportation officer refuses to grant you a bond, you have the right to ask an Immigration Judge for a bond redetermination.
-This means that the Immigration Judge will reconsider whether or not to grand you a bond.
-Additionally, if the deportation officer grants you a bond but it is too high for your family and friends to pay, you can ask an Immigration Judge to lower the bond.
-When asking the Judge to redetermine your bond, you will need to emphasize all of the factors mentioned above.
+This means that the Immigration Judge will reconsider the decision of whether or not to grant you bond.
+Additionally, if the deportation officer granted you a bond but it is too high for your family and friends to pay, you can ask an Immigration Judge to lower the amount.

-If you are denied without bond or cannot post bond, you will remain detained throughout the entire removal proceeding process.
-Additionally, if you are found to be subject to mandatory detention, you will remain detained throughout the entire process.
+If you are denied bond, cannot post bond, or are subject to mandatory detention, you will remain detained throughout the entire removal proceeding process.

 If you are detained, you can, and should, contact your family or friends as soon as possible.
 You have the right to make one free, local phone call.
 Afterwards, you are responsible for the cost of telephone calls, either by establishing an inmate account or by making collect telephone calls.

 Let them know where you are being detained, your alien registration number (“A number”), and any bond information.
-Your A number should be listed on any paperwork, including the Notice to Appear (a charging document ordering you to appear for Immigration Court proceedings), given to you by ICE.
+Your A number should be listed on any paperwork, including the Notice to Appear (or NTA--a charging document ordering you to appear for Immigration Court proceedings), given to you by ICE.

-Your A number is extremely important for your loved ones to know, since it will help them to communicate with immigration authorities regarding your case.
+Your A number is extremely important for your loved ones to know, since it will help them to communicate with immigration authorities regarding your case and to locate you if you are moved.
 You should also give them any bond information, such as whether a bond was granted and if so, what the bond amount is.

 If you have an immigration lawyer, ask your family to contact him or her immediately.
 You also have the right to speak to your home country’s consulate.
 If you wish to speak to your consulate, ICE should give you the contact information or help you get in touch.
 The consulate may be able to help you contact your family or help you find a lawyer.